gabrielbarea/paper_bioerosion_scripts/README.md

-# Scripts in Bioerosion paper
+# Scripts in 'Damaged armour: ante mortem bioerosion lesions produced by fleas, fungi and bacteria in osteoderms of Quaternary megafaunal armadillos'
-Scripts and data used for statistical analysis and graphic production of the osteoderm bioerosion paper.
+Scripts and data used for statistical analysis and graphic production of the paper.

 - Script.R: Script with the functions that were used in the paper